This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

-Your caregiver will make 2 to 5 small incisions in your abdomen.
+Your healthcare provider will make 2 to 5 small incisions in your abdomen.
 The laparoscope and other small tools will be passed through these incisions.
 Your abdomen will be filled with a gas to lift the abdominal wall away from your organs.
-Your caregiver will cut away your colostomy from the skin.
+Your healthcare provider will cut away your colostomy from the skin.
 He will reconnect the cut ends to the rest of your colon with staples or stitches.
 The incisions on your abdomen will be closed with stitches and covered with a bandage.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will watch you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be taken to your hospital room.
+Healthcare providers will watch you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be taken to your hospital room.

 - Antibiotics: This medicine is given to help treat or prevent an infection caused by bacteria.